spress/spress.yosymfony.com/src/content/docs/configuration.md

 ---
-layout: page-doc
+layout: page-doc-2.0
 title: Configuration of a Spress site
-description: Each Spress site have a configuration file with information for generating the site
+description: The Spress site configuration file
 header:
   title: Configuration
 menu:
-  id: doc 1.0
+  id: doc 2.0
   title: Configuration
   order: 3
 prettify: true
 ---
-Your site have a `config.yml` file that let you change the default configuration of Spress and create new variables that will be accessible in your template with `{{ "{{ site.your_variable }}" }}`.
-Some global variables like `timezone` or `safe` can be specified in the [command line options or flags](/docs/how-it-work/#site-build-command).
+Your site have a `config.yml` file that lets you change the default configuration of Spress and create new variables that will be accessible in your template with `{{ "{{ site.your_variable }}" }}`.
+Some global variables like `timezone` or `safe` can be specified in the [command line options or flags](/docs/how-it-works/#site-build-command).

 <div class="panel panel-default">
   <div class="panel-body">